 Event organizers are responsible to ensure adequate provisions for the anticipated number of attendees (participants, spectators, vendors, and employees.
-The event organizer must be aware of the Traffic and Parking Bylaw that will be enforced.
+The event organizer must be aware of the Traffic and Parking Bylaw By-Law 99-20 as amended that will be enforced.
 Any deviation from the Traffic and Parking By-laws must be approved before the event and public notice provided (as required).